<img alt="" src="https://secure.peak2poem.com/196389.png" style="display:none;">

 At eStore, we deliver 99%+ data accuracy across our digital shelf analytics platform, consistently 4% higher than any competitor in the market (as of 2025).
 This isn't a marketing claim but a measurable technical achievement that directly impacts your operational efficiency and decision-making confidence.

 While the industry standard hovers around 95%, our investment in data quality infrastructure, verification processes, and continuous monitoring ensures you receive the most accurate digital shelf insights available.
-This accuracy differential is the foundation that enables everything else - from trusted automated alerts to reliable competitive intelligence.
+This accuracy differential is the foundation that enables everything else, from trusted automated alerts to reliable competitive intelligence.

 4-2